Comprehensive Veterinary Wellness Care

 - Vaccination program—Preventing viral illness and bacterial infection is key to any wellness program.
 Please see our vaccination page for a complete listing of the vaccines we offer.

 - Spaying and neutering—We recommend these procedures to eliminate or drastically reduce the risk of cancers in dogs and cats.

-For animals up to six years of age, we suggest an annual exam that includes:
+For young animals, we suggest an annual wellness exam that includes:

 - A full physical exam.

 - A fecal analysis—To detect internal parasites.
 If you can, bring a stool sample in a clean container to this appointment.